granatumx/webapp/README.do.txt

 !bquote
-gbox-scripts is an image that provides shell scripts for automating GranatumX deployment !equote
+webapp is an image that provides the frontend for GranatumX !equote

-## TITLE: Gbox Scripts Manual
-## AUTHOR: D. Garmire at Department of EECS, University of Michigan -- Ann Arbor
-## DATE: today
-## TOC: on

 ===== Prerequisites =====